 There are two types of bankruptcy filings that consumers can generally consider.
 These are governed by Chapter 7 and Chapter 13 of the bankruptcy code.
 In this blog, we will compare the two so that you can get a sense of which one may be right for you.

-CHAPTER 7 - LIQUIDATION
+CHAPTER 7 - Liquidation Bankruptcy

 The bankruptcy filer's preferred choice is the Chapter 7 bankruptcy filing.
 In this bankruptcy, the debtor is able to discharge (cancel) all eligible debts.
 In order for the debtor (the person filing) must qualify under certain rules.
 As an experienced bankruptcy attorney, prior to filing, we can go through those qualifications, but the most important is satisfying the means test requirements.
 These requirements are based on establishing that your expenses exceed your income - essentially making you insolvent.
 If you satisfy these means tests requirements, then there is no presumption that you have abused the bankruptcy code, and your filing will be permitted.

 The means test isn't the only requirement, but it is the most important.
 Under Chapter 7, you may keep some of your assets, and in some cases, all of your assets, provided they meet the exemption criteria in New York.
 This could include an interest in the home, as long as that interest is below about $180,000 in equity.
-(This varies from county to county, so your exemption may be different if you live in Nassau County, than someone else who lives in Brooklyn.)
+(This varies from county to county, so your exemption may be different if you live in Nassau County, then someone else who lives in Brooklyn.)

 The main difference between a Chapter 7 bankruptcy and a Chapter 13 bankruptcy is that you don't have to pay anything back.
 Once your creditors' meeting is done, and you have satisfied all the other requirements, you're done.
 No more debts.

-CHAPTER 13 - THE REPAYMENT BANKRUPTCY
+CHAPTER 13 - The Repayment Bankruptcy

 Filing a Chapter 13 bankruptcy, although requiring you to pay back some of your debts over a period of 3 - 5 years, may still serve many purposes and satisfy many requirements.